jzornow/intacct-ruby/README.md

 # intacct-ruby
-Legacy repo for the intacct-ruby gem
+Legacy repo for the intacct-ruby gem.
+This repository now lives at [privateprep/intacct-ruby](https://github.com/privateprep/intacct-ruby).